-The City's Natural Heritage System and Urban Forest share the significant wooded natural areas in the city, but for the purposes of target setting need to be viewed distinctly.
+As illustrated in Figure 1, the Natural Heritage System and the urban forest share the significant wooded natural areas in the city, but for the purposes of target setting need to be viewed distinctly.

 The City's Natural Heritage System includes all Significant Natural Areas as well as identified Residential Woodlands, Linkages and Special Management Areas.
 Although many of these areas are wooded, the NHS also includes un-treed features such as open water, marshes, and meadows.
 Although these areas may undergo some management (e.g., to enhance their ecological functions or to remove potential hazards), they are not maintained as manicured landscapes.